bbmokhtari/django-translations/docs/reference/utils.rst

 .. function:: _get_active_language()

-   Return the supported language code of the :term:`active language` code.
+   Return the :term:`supported language` code of the :term:`active language` code.

-   :return: The supported language code of the :term:`active language` code.
+   :return: The :term:`supported language` code of
+       the :term:`active language` code.
    :rtype: str
-   :raise ValueError: If the :term:`active language` code is not specified in
+   :raise ValueError: If the :term:`active language` code is not supported.
-       the :data:`~django.conf.settings.LANGUAGES` setting.

    Considering this setting: